juergenweb/FrontendComments/README.md

 3. Find this module and install it.
 4. Then you need to create your first comment field and name it fe "comments".
 5. After you have created this comment field you can change some configuration settings inside the details tab of the field if needed.
 The only value which is required to enter, is at least one email address for a moderator.This is mandatory.
-6. Now add this field to a template in the backend.
+6. Now add this field to a template.
-7. Add JavaScript and CSS file to the frontend (fe inside the main.php).
-Please copy the code for embedding the stylesheet and the JS file from the bottom of the details tab.
+7. JavaScript and CSS file for the frontend will be added automatically - no need to take care of it.
 8. To output the comment form and the comment list on the frontend you have to add fe. "echo $page->comments" to the frontend template.
 Take a look on the following output methods below.

 ### Simple direct output with "echo"